Bereyziat-Development/fastapi-template/README.md

 code .
 ```

+>[!TIP]
 The python virtual environment should be selected automatically in VSCode.
 If not, you can specify the path to your interpreter in the `.venv` folder created by the `uv sync` command.

 ### How to use the template?

 Modify or add SQLAlchemy models in `./app/models/`, Pydantic schemas in `./app/schemas/`, API endpoints in `./app/api/`, CRUD (Create, Read, Update, Delete) utils in `./app/crud/`.
 The easiest might be to copy existing ones (models, endpoints, and CRUD utils) and update them to your needs.
 Don't forget to run a migration using alembic if you change the models.

 This setup is designed to meet the needs of most applications.
 When your project starts to grow feel free to add new API versions, new routers or even new services to the `docker-compose.yml` files.
 Keep in mind that since this is a python backend, any python library will be compatible with this stack.
-Linear algebra with Numpy, ML and AI with Sci-Py, Image manipulation with Pillow or OpenCV... the possibilities are endless - let your creativity shape your next big feature!
+Linear algebra with Numpy, ML and AI with Sci-Py, Image manipulation with Pillow or OpenCV... the possibilities are endless - let your creativity shape your next big feature! 🚀

 ### Docker Compose files